DexterInd/GoPiGo3/Software/NodeJS/README.md

 - `npm run lint` - We recommend using [airbnb-config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
 It's fantastic.
 - `npm run test:examples` - We recommend writing examples on pure JS for better understanding module usage.
 - `npm run build` - Do some magic with ES6 to create ES5 code.
-- `npm run prepublish` - Hook for npm.
-Do all the checks before publishing you module.